WHITBY VISION CARE

 WHO WE ARE

-Whitby Vision Care and Brooklin Vision Care are an organization that consists of four partners (Dr Pamela Schmitz, Dr Linda Sujo, Dr Pamela Andrews, and Dr Sivasegaran), five associate optometrists and 15 support staff.
+Whitby Vision Care is an organization that consists of four partners (Dr Pamela Schmitz, Dr Linda Sujo, Dr Pamela Andrews, and Dr Sivasegaran), five associate optometrists and 15 support staff.
 We use a number of consultants and agencies that may, in the course of their duties, have limited access to personal information we hold.
 These include computer consultants, office security and maintenance, bookkeepers and accountants, temporary workers to cover holidays, credit card companies, website managers, cleaners and lawyers.
 We restrict their access to any personal information we hold as much as is reasonably possible.
 We also have their assurance that they follow appropriate privacy principles.

 POLICY 1 – COLLECTING PERSONAL INFORMATION